Sunday, September 24, 2023 • Chicago, IL • Course Map

-Join thousands of fellow runners at one of the nation’s premier half marathon road race events, the Chicago Half Marathon & Hyundai Hope on Wheels 5K that takes place each September here in what’s famously known as the Windy City.
+Join thousands of fellow runners at one of the nation’s premier half marathon road race events, the Chicago Half Marathon & Life Time 5K that takes place each September here in what’s famously known as the Windy City.

-More than 11,000 runners crossed the finish line at the race’s 2013 running, including more than 10,000 runners in the half marathon alone.
-Named by Runner’s World as one of the top 10 half marathons in the United States a few years back, the race takes you along Chicago’s famed Lake Shore Drive for more than half of the 13.1 miles of the course, offering up breathtaking, scenic views of the city’s lakefront parks and downtown skyscrapers.
+More than 8,500 runners crossed the finish line at the race’s 2013 running, including more than 7,800 runners in the half marathon alone.
+Named by Runner’s World as one of the top 10 half marathons in the United States, the race takes you along Chicago’s famed Lake Shore Drive for more than half of the 13.1 miles of the course, offering up breathtaking, scenic views of the city’s lakefront parks and downtown skyscrapers.

 Once runners make it the three miles to Burnham Park, they reach the turnaround and begin the final three-mile stretch of the race back to the finish line at Jackson Park.